meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 ### Securing API endpoints
 At last we're going to secure our resources.
 Spring Security gives us a variety of tools to secure at class/method level.
-Let me point you out the most used one.
+Let me point you out the most used one.  <br />
 To enable method security add `@EnableGlobalMethodSecurity(prePostEnabled = true)` to your configuration.

 #### Authority
 For the authorization, Spring Security provides us authorities, extracted from the JWT, the authorities are placed inside a principal.
 This principal will be used throughout the existing security context of your application.
 Now these authorities can be used for authorizing methods.
-Spring security provides us method based access control where you have the ability to use SPEL expressions as an authorization mechanism.
+It provides us method based access control where you have the ability to use SPEL expressions as an authorization mechanism.
 There is a lot of options to use for method security but for now we will see the most common ones.

 For the full list: [Spring Expression Language](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)